 Post-traumatic Stress Disorder Following Orthopaedic Trauma

 Synopsis: PTSD can hinder emotional physical and functional recovery following orthopaedic treatment.
+Post-traumatic Stress Disorder Common Following Significant Orthopaedic Trauma - Recognizing early signs is critical to effective treatment.

 Main DigestPost-traumatic Stress Disorder Common Following Significant Orthopaedic Trauma - Recognizing early signs is critical to effective treatment.